CarlosSilvaProductDesign/docs-product/src/extensibility-and-integration/mobile-plugins/firebase/intro.md

 ## Prerequisites

-To use the Firebase plugins you meet the following requirements:
+To use the Firebase plugins make sure you meet the following requirements:

 * You set up a Firebase project in the [Google Firebase console](https://console.firebase.google.com/).